trussworks/react-uswds/docs/adding_new_components.md

   ): React.ReactElement =>
   ```

-- Avoid [conflicting boolean props](https://spicefactory.co/blog/2019/03/26/how-to-avoid-the-boolean-trap-when-designing-react-components/).
-When props are mutually exclusive you likely need to use an enum prop instead.
-See `<Button />`.
+There is a significant difference between thinking about the component props in `react-uswds` versus in application code, where all the likely prop values are known and where the domain is well understood.
+We don't know all the potential ways our components will be used.
+We want to allow a consumer to use a variety of HTML attributes, including `aria-` values, additional CSS classes, , and custom event handlers.
+This is why the library uses [spread attributes](https://reactjs.org/docs/jsx-in-depth.html#spread-attributes) for the basic HTML element props in each component.
+This allows us to be more expansive with the allowable props while still maintaining type safety with Typescript.

 ### State

 - Group state declarations and hooks at the top of the component function.
 Make it easy to see how state is being used in the component.
 - When using [`useState`](https://reactjs.org/docs/hooks-state.html), prefer [functional updates](https://reactjs.org/docs/hooks-reference.html#functional-updates).
 Object spread syntax is useful here.
-- Keep components as flexible as possible.
-This means leaving business logic/implementation details out of the component (use props instead of internal state).
-Anytime you find yourself using component `state` heavily, ask yourself if its something that should actually be tracked by the consumer instead.
+- Leave business logic/implementation details out of the component state.
+Use props for this purpose instead.
+Anytime you find yourself using component `state` heavily, ask yourself if its something that should actually be tracked by the consumer (and passed in as props instead).

 ### Children